 With all the natural waterways in Bend – from lakes to rushing rivers – there is plenty of fishing to be had during the summer.
 You can even venture just outside of Bend, visiting areas like Prineville, Sisters, LaPine, or Redmond, for more options.

-Spend a leisurely morning out on the boat or on the shore of the lake, listening to the birds chirp and taking in the beauty of Central Oregon while you cast your line.
+Spend a leisurely morning out on the boat or the shore of the lake, listening to the bird’s chirp and taking in the beauty of Central Oregon while you cast your line.

 Golfing in the High Desert

-Another great activity to enjoy in Bend, Oregon (and surrounding area in Central Orgeon) during summer is golfing.
+Another great activity to enjoy in Bend, Oregon (and the surrounding area in Central Oregon) during summer is golfing.
 In fact, there are three top-100 courses located within Bend itself: Pronghorn, Crosswater, and Tetherow.

-Most of the golf courses are part of resorts or homeowners’ associations, but the majority of them do allow guests without the need for a membership or a resort stay.
+Most of the golf courses are part of resorts or homeowners’ associations, but most of them do allow guests without the need for a membership or a resort stay.